nebulr-group/nblocks-docs/README.md

 This command generates static content into the `build` directory and can be served using any static contents hosting service.

 ### Deployment

+Update `deploy.sh` with your github username and run `./deploy.sh`.

 Using SSH: